vinoteqa/wcms-landing/content/en/blog/winecellar/wine-inventory-valuation.md

 In times of inflation, price changes, and shifting vintages, the way you calculate the value of your wine stock can dramatically affect how you set prices, track margins, and plan purchases.

 So how *should* you calculate it?
-Let’s break it down, using **Vinoteqa** - a wine management platform designed for restaurants, hotels and wine bars - as a practical example.
+Let’s break it down.

 ### **Why Wine Inventory Valuation Matters in Hospitality 🍷**